 Some commercial debt management companies suggest this as a “Debt Settlement Plan” – they take your monthly payments, make token payments to your creditors and say they will save up the rest for later full and final settlement offers.
 This might sound like a great idea, but there are two big problems with it:

 - your creditors may look at your Income and Expenditure sheet and decide that you should be paying more each month than £1, so they don’t freeze interest and your debts keep going up; and

 - some firms that offered this have gone bust and their clients then found their money wasn’t safely saved at all.
 The clients in this case in 2014 lost a lot of money.

-Basically this is not a good option for most people and should be avoided.
-Of course if you do get a windfall, perhaps a big bonus, or some reclaimed PPI money you can use this for a full and final settlement offer, that’s fine.
+This is not a good option for most people and should be avoided.
+Of course, if you do get a windfall, perhaps a big bonus, or some reclaimed PPI money you can use this for a full and final settlement offer, that’s fine.
 But don’t set out to only pay token offers when you can really afford a lot more.

 How can I tell if token payments are right for me?